managedbyq/mbq.apitools/README.md

 The expected query parameters when `paginated=True` are `page` and `page_size`. `page` obviously defaults to `1` and `page_size` defaults to `20`.

 You can globally override the default `page_size` via the `API_TOOLS["DEFAULT_PAGE_SIZE"]` setting.
-You can override a particular views default page size via the `page_size` argument to the decorator.
+You can override a particular view's default page size via the `page_size` argument to the decorator.

-The pagination data returned in the response under the `pagination` key will look like:
+The pagination data returned in the response under the `pagination` key looks like:
 ```json
 {
     "page": 1,